mantidproject/mantid/docs/source/release/v3.8.0/muon.rst

 - :ref:`CalMuonDetectorPhases <algm-CalMuonDetectorPhases>`: the *Frequency* parameter is now supplied in MHz rather than megaradians per second.

-- :ref:`CalMuonDetectorPhases <algm-CalMuonDetectorPhases>`: "Detector" column of the output phase table now shows detector IDs rather than workspace indices.
+- :ref:`CalMuonDetectorPhases <algm-CalMuonDetectorPhases>`: The first column of the output phase table now shows spectrum numbers rather than workspace indices.

 Fit Functions
 -------------